The IAG Young Scientist Award for 2019

-The award promotes the careers of young scientists who have either developed innovative analytical methods or provided new strategies to improve data quality as applied to the chemical analysis of geological or environmental samples.
+Our Young Scientist Award is made annually for research by a young scientist that most closely reflects the goals of our Association.
+The award promotes the careers of young scientists who have either developed innovative analytical methods or provided new strategies to improve data quality as applied to the chemical analysis of geological or environmental materials.

-Both winners will be presenting their work at the 2017 Goldschmidt conference in Paris and will be receiving their awards on Thursday 17 August.
-For more details, see https://goldschmidt.info/2017/medalsView
+The winner will be presenting her work at the 2018 Goldschmidt conference in Boston and will be receiving her award on Thursday 16 August.
+For more details, see https://goldschmidt.info/2018/medalsView

 Dorothea successfully completed her PhD studies at the Max-Planck Institute for Chemistry in Mainz, Germany in May 2017.
 Her thesis “Interdisciplinary Research on Rock Varnish” combined chemical, biological, geochemical, mineralogical and atmospheric data.